10,414,036

 D7 Visa Fees

-Approximately €90, payable to the Portuguese consulate
+• Visa application: Approximately €90, payable to the Portuguese consulate.

 D2 Visa – Residency for Entrepreneurs and Independent Professionals